clarkWakeland/clarkwakeland.github.io/_pages/swimBio.md

     </div>
 </div>

-I'm currently training for a triathlon in Santa Cruz this September and I've gotten more into running and biking.
+I'm currently training for a triathlons and I've gotten more into running and biking.